liwa-dev/simple-dashboard-react/README.md

 # Simple Dashboard React

-This repository contains the source code for Simple Dashboard React, a lightweight and user-friendly web application for visualizing data.
+This repository contains the source code for Simple Dashboard React, a lightweight and user-friendly web application.
 This project was built using React and is hosted on GitHub Pages.
-(I don't have time to complete it)
+(I don't have time to complete it) This project was inspired by video [Youtube](https://www.youtube.com/watch?v=7WixJakvH10&t).
+The idea for this simple dashboard was cloned from their work.

 ## Demo